San Jose Homicide Suspects Released Without Posting Bail; Cops Tweet 'The System Has Failed'

 Efrain Anzures, 27, and Alfred Castillo, 26, were being held in the slaying of Isiah Gonzalez, who was killed after what investigators say was a minor car collision.

 Anzures has been charged with murder and a charging enhancement for allegedly using a gun.
-Meanwhile, Castillo has been charged with assault with a deadly weapon for using his car in the alleged crimeMORE NEWS: Housing Shortage: Inventory Of Single-Family Homes In Santa Clara County Reach Record Low, Realtors Say
+Meanwhile, Castillo has been charged with assault with a deadly weapon for using his car in the alleged crimeMORE NEWS: COVID: Health Experts Analyzing Omicron Variant Before It Reaches U.S.

 The shooting happened at around 3:40 p.m.
 Halloween in the 5200 block of Great Oaks Parkway.
 San Jose police said officers arrived to find a man suffering from at least one gunshot wound.
 He was taken to a hospital where he died of his injuries.